Lakshan2023/Small_language_models_for_multi_turn_context_summarized_conversations/README.md

-# Small Language Models for Customer Service QA
+# Small Language Models for Multi-turn Context-Summarized Customer Service QA

 This repository contains the code and evaluation framework for research on evaluating Small Language Models for context-summarized multi-turn customer service question answering.